dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 This has to do with how Angular 2 encapsulates DOM node styles.
 If you've ever used [native web components](http://webcomponents.org/) or [Google Polymer](https://www.polymer-project.org/), you should be familiar with shadow DOM encapsulation in components.
 Regardless, you may want to read about [View Encapsulation in Angular 2](http://blog.thoughtram.io/angular/2015/06/29/shadow-dom-strategies-in-angular2.html).

 In a nutshell, Angular 2's default encapsulation mode is `Emulated`.
-This means styles are scoped to their components with unique attributes that Angular 2 creates.
-Having component-isolated styles is often very useful, except for when we want to reach up the DOM tree and have our component styles affected by ancestors.
+This means styles are scoped to their components with unique attributes that Angular 2 generates.
+Having component-isolated styles is often very useful—except for when we want to reach up the DOM tree and have our component styles affected by ancestors.

 We don't need to change [View Encapsulation](https://angular.io/docs/ts/latest/guide/component-styles.html#!#view-encapsulation) in the header component class though.
 There is only one reference to an ancestor in `_nav.scss`.
 We can use [special selectors](https://angular.io/docs/ts/latest/guide/component-styles.html#!#special-selectors) like `:host-context()` to look up the cascade instead.

 Now the component CSS can access the `.nav-open` class up the DOM tree from the header component.

 > **Note:** Recall that the site layout and navigation functionality styles remained global rather than being componetized in `app.component.scss` (instead we deleted that file).
 We could have moved the sections of the global `_layout.scss` into different child components and replaced references to parent styles with `:host-context()`.
 We didn't do this because the goal of this tutorial is to demonstrate _as close to a 1:1 migration as possible_ while covering many topics.
 When we're finished migrating the entire app, I encourage you to refactor where desirable!
-We'll highlight refactoring suggestions in the summaries of each part of this tutorial.
+We'll highlight refactoring suggestions at the end of each part of this tutorial.

-### Component Interaction
+## Header Component Interaction

 Let's make our header component functional.
 We need the header to communicate with the root app component to implement the off-canvas navigation.

-#### Header Component TypeScript
+### Header Component TypeScript

 Open the `header.component.ts` file.
 We'll implement component communication with [inputs/outputs](https://angular.io/docs/ts/latest/guide/template-syntax.html#!#inputs-outputs) and events.
-Remember that we added a `click` event handler to our header HTML that looked like this:
+Remember that we added a `click` event binding to our header HTML that looked like this:

 {% highlight html %}
 <a class="toggle-offcanvas bg-primary" (click)="toggleNav()"><span></span></a>